brianspiering/teaching_materials/setup_ipad_as_whiteboard.md

     1. Select down arrow just to the right of the red record button.
     1. Switch camera to iPad.
     1. Wait a couple moments…
 4. Your iPad screen should appear as a separate window on Mac.
+It is a real-time feed of your iPad.
 You can move and resize as you see fit.
-It is a real-time feed of your iPad.
 5. Slides (or any other app) can be shown at the same time during screen sharing in Zoom.
-5. Start recording to get rid of the Quicktime Player overly menu.
+5. Select any other app than Quicktime Player for the recoding overly menu to disappear.